symfony/symfony-docs/components/event_dispatcher.rst

 #.
 The event name (string) that this listener wants to listen to;
 #.
 A PHP callable that will be executed when the specified event is dispatched;
 #.
-An optional priority integer that determines when a listener is triggered
+An optional priority, defined as a positive or negative integer (defaults to
-   versus other listeners (defaults to ``0``).
-A higher priority integer means the listener will be triggered earlier.
-So, priority 3 executes before priority 2.
-Priority 2 executes before priority 1.
-Priority 1 executes before priority 0, and so on.
+   ``0``).
+The higher the priority, the earlier the listener is called.
 If two listeners have the same priority, they are executed in the order that they were added to the dispatcher.

 .. note::